Stunning San Miniato - ouritalianjourney.com

 San Miniato Church, Florence, Firenze, UNESCO, ouritalianjourney.com, https://ouritalianjourney.com/san-miniato-church-florence/

-The bell tower collapsed in 1499 and was replaced in 1523, although it was never finished.
-During the siege of Florence in 1530 it was used as an artillery post by the defenders and Michelangelo wrapped it in mattresses to protect it from enemy fire.
+The bell tower collapsed in 1499 and was replaced in 1523.
+During the siege of Florence in 1530, the defenders used the tower as an artillery post.

-When you finally reach the church (it’s quite a hike up or you can take the bus) you will enjoy an impressive view of Florence even higher up than the beautiful Piazza Michelangelo.
+When you finally reach the church (it’s quite a hike, or you can take the bus), you will enjoy an impressive view of Florence even higher up than the beautiful Piazza Michelangelo.
 You can even see the last standing parts of the medieval walls that once surrounded Florence.
 Here is a view when you are leaving the church.

 San Miniato al Monte, church, Florence, Firenze, ouritalianjourney.com, https://ouritalianjourney.com/san-miniato-church-florence/